Updated: Mar 16

 I used to pay a professional to photograph my paintings but one day I messaged him to see about dropping off some new pieces and never heard back.
 I realized then that I needed to figure this out on my own.

 I googled endlessly and tried every (free) online tip.
-I tried them one at a time, combined one or two, and found that I still couldn't achieve even lighting, colour accuracy, and of course there still remained that glare like a solar flare always appearing real smug in one corner or another.
-The same few tips always came up on my google searches and I tried them all.
+I tried them one at a time, combined one or two, and found that I still couldn't achieve even lighting, colour accuracy, and of course, there still remained that glare like a solar flare always appearing real smug in one corner or another.
+The same few tips always came up in my google searches and I tried them all.